MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 The "Local" method is used when no explicit connection to an MDSplus server is performed and the tree path definition refers to local file systems.
-All expressions are evaluated in you process context and the files are accessed using direct file I/O. The MDSip library in not involved in this kind of access.
+All expressions are evaluated within the same process context and the files are accessed using direct file I/O. The MDSip library in not involved in this kind of access so it will not be described in the folloiwng ( see treeshr for further details ).

 The "thin client" method is used when you do a connection to an MDSplus data server directly.
-In the mdsobject cpp interface this is done using the Connectin object.
-All expression evaluation and file I/O is done by the server.
+All expression evaluations and file I/O is done by the server.
-No tree path definitions are required on the client machine.
+No tree path definitions are required in the client machine environment variables.
 This method places most of the cpu and I/O load on the server machine.
-Since the data is decompressed and evaluated on the server before sending the results to the client, this method usually results in a heavy load on the network.
+Since the data is decompressed and evaluated within the server before sending the results to the client, this method usually results in a heavy load on the network.

 The "thick client" method is used when no explicit connection to an MDSplus data